 The cost of electricity can fluctuate due to supply and demand, infrastructure investment, maintenance and operational expenses.
 Weather patterns also contribute, affecting both demand and generation capabilities, with extreme conditions leading to heightened energy use or disruptions.
 Government policies, such as subsidies for renewable energy or taxes and regulations on emissions, shape electricity costs as well.
 Your electric co-op considers all these aspects when adjusting rates, and because we’re a cooperative, we consider the impact of those costs on our members as well.

-in our homes, schools, hospitals and businesses, we need it to be reliable and affordable.
+As our community continues to rely on electricity for nearly everything in our homes, schools, hospitals and businesses, we need it to be reliable and affordable.
 Rest assured, Powell Valley Electric Cooperative always places our members at the forefront of our thoughts and works each day to ensure electricity remains the best value for your money.

 — Brad Coppock